-If the system is not a Privacy Act system, please explain what procedures and regulations are in place that covers an individual gaining access to his or her information.
-This question is related to privacy control IP-2, Individual Access, and AR-8, Accounting of Disclosures.
+7.1c If the system is not a Privacy Act system, please explain what procedures and regulations are in place that covers an individual gaining access to his or her information?

+AEP-C is not exempt and SORN is required.
 Individuals access their information by telephone, text message or email.
 Patients can call AEP-C, identify themselves, and be presented with available Prescription information.
 During outbound communications the system provides appropriate information to the patient through their preferred method (phone, email, text message).
-All information is from DHMSM EHR.
+All information is sourced from the DHMSM EHR.
+Thus, the access provisioning would be provided through the DHMSM EHR system.